Go to main content

 Once applications are received, the selection phase begins.
 This step must be both rigorous and fast: according to the Cadremploi barometer (2025), 57% of candidates abandon a recruitment process deemed too long or lacking transparency.

-The screening of applications must be based on the criteria defined in the job description.
-ATSs (Applicant Tracking Systems) allow this screening to be automated by filtering applications according to predefined keywords and criteria.
-Be careful not to over-automate, however: the risk is to exclude atypical but relevant profiles, and to fall under non-discrimination obligations (articles L.1132-1 et seq. of the Labor Code).
+Application screening must be based on criteria defined in the job description.
+ATS (Applicant Tracking Systems) allow automating this screening by filtering applications according to predefined keywords and criteria.
+Be careful not to over-automate: the risk is eliminating atypical but relevant profiles, and violating anti-discrimination obligations (articles L.1132-1 et seq. of the Labor Code).

-Phone pre-screening (or videoconference) typically lasts 15 to 30 minutes and allows you to quickly verify the candidate's motivation, salary expectations and availability.
+Telephone pre-screening (or video conference) typically lasts 15 to 30 minutes and quickly verifies motivation, salary expectations and candidate availability.

 Structured interviews and evaluation tests

-The structured interview, based on standardized behavioral questions (STAR method: Situation, Task, Action, Result), is recognized as the most reliable format to predict a candidate's future performance.
+The structured interview, based on standardized behavioral questions (STAR method: Situation, Task, Action, Result), is recognized as the most reliable format for predicting a candidate's future performance.
 It reduces cognitive biases and ensures fair comparison between candidates.

 For highly technical positions, skills tests (case studies, technical tests, simulations) usefully complement interviews.
-Tools such as AssessFirst, Central Test or Predictive Index allow the evaluation of soft skills to be objectified.
+Tools like AssessFirst, Central Test or Predictive Index allow objectifying soft skills evaluation.

 The final decision must be collegial, involving at minimum the direct manager and an HR representative.
-It must be based on a pre-established evaluation grid to guarantee objectivity.
-It is essential to quickly communicate the result to all candidates, whether selected or not: a positive candidate experience, even if negative, preserves the employer brand.
+It must be based on a pre-established evaluation grid to ensure objectivity.
+It is imperative to quickly communicate results to all candidates, whether selected or not: a positive candidate experience, even if negative, preserves employer brand.

 ---